bashirulazam/DSG_CRF/README.md

 # Within-Triplet CRF for Dynamic Scene Graph Generation
-We propose a Within-Triplet Transformer-based CRF model **WT-CRF** to generate dynamic scene graphs of the given video. **WT-CRF** computes the unary and temporal potential of a relationship pair given the local-global within-triplet features and combines these potentials in a Conditional Random Field (CRF) framework.
+We propose a Within-Triplet Transformer-based CRF model **WT-CRF** to generate dynamic scene graphs of the given video. **WT-CRF** computes the unary and temporal potential of a relationship pair given the local-global within-triplet features and combines these potentials with predicted weights in a Conditional Random Field (CRF) framework.

-**About the code**
+## Installation ##

-We borrowed the repo from  [Cong's repository](https://github.com/yrcong/STTran)
+We followed the installation instructions from  [Cong's STTran](https://github.com/yrcong/STTran) repo.

-## Requirements
+### Requirements
 - python=3.6
 - pytorch=1.1
 - scipy=1.1.0